rock-n-code/amiibo-service/Catalogs/AmiiboService.docc/Library.md

 ## Design

-Although it could have been possible to generate a one-to-one RESTful client based on the Open API specification document that describe the available endpoints, it was decided to design a ``AmiiboService`` service that removes the complexities of the service's backend API, and provides the developer with a simple interface, and a seamless experience.
+Although it could have been possible to generate a one-to-one RESTful client based on the Open API specification document that describe the available endpoints at the backend, it was decided to design a ``AmiiboService`` service that removes the complexities of the backend service's API design, and provides the developer with a simple interface, and a seamless experience.

 ## Instalation